Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Method

 As shown in Fig.~\ref{fig:Comparison of frontier point}, since the original frontier point generation mechanism does not consider regional semantics, the frontier point near to the bigger unknown space is easily selected as the next-to-move point, leading to that the robot needs to come back again to explore the smaller unknown space in the current region.
 In big and complex environments, excessively-repeated explorations occur frequently.

-To alleviate the excessively-repeated explorations, we firstly introduce the semantic-aware point $\bm{P}_\textit{s}$ (as yellow point in Fig.~\ref{fig:Comparison of frontier point}), which meet the condition that $\bm{P}_\textit{s}$ are within the current semantic region, and $\bm{P}_\textit{s}$ is on the frontier, and $\bm{P}_\textit{s}$ is the closest to the robot.
-In conventional methods, the tree structure is growing based on random points $\bm{P}_\textit{r}$.
-In our method, the tree structure is growing based on both $\bm{P}_\textit{r}$ and $\bm{P}_\textit{s}$.
-We propose a dynamic probability mechanism to select the sampling point (denoted as $\bm{P}_{\textit{sam}}$), and $\bm{P}_{\textit{sam}}$ further control the growing trend of tree structure, which is formulated as follow.
+To alleviate the excessively-repeated explorations, we firstly introduce the semantic region aware point $\bm{P}_\textit{sem}$ ( yellow point in Fig.~\ref{fig:Comparison of frontier point}), which meets the conditions that $\bm{P}_\textit{sem}$ is within the current semantic region and locates on the frontier.
+In conventional methods, the tree branch is growing based on random points $\bm{P}_\textit{rad}$ ( grey points in Fig.~\ref{fig:Comparison of frontier point}).
+In our method, the tree branch is growing based on both $\bm{P}_\textit{rad}$ and $\bm{P}_\textit{sem}$.
+We propose a dynamic probability mechanism to select the sampling point $\bm{P}_{\textit{sap}}$, the function of $\bm{P}_{\textit{sap}}$ is to control the growing trend of tree branch. $\bm{P}_{\textit{sap}}$ is formulated as follow.